roaagawish/Sprints-Flutter-Bootcamp/Flutter Mobile Application Development/Data Handling/Displays a list of employees with their names and salaries/display_employees/README.md

 ## Features

- - Fetch employee data using dio.
+ - Fetch employee data using http.
  - Parse json responses into employee model.
  - Display Employees Data using ListView and ListTile.